 - making a large loop in the field or around you before bringing the bird back

 If you start seeing these signs, you need to step in and take corrective action immediately.
 The quicker you make it clear that a behavior is unacceptable, the quicker your dog will understand and go back to the acceptable behavior you have defined.

 If your dog breaks, goes to get the bird or bumper before you send him, this can be a real problem.
 Your dog may enter the field of fire before the shooting has stopped, putting himself in danger.
-This is less of an issue when upland hunting, but if you are a waterfowl hunter teaching your dog to be steady is vitally important.
+This is less an issue when upland hunting, but if you are a waterfowl hunter, teaching your dog to be steady is vitally important.